 Educating Families for Student SuccessParent University is a series of classes that educate families on how to best prepare their students for success.
-The workshops cover a wide range of topics such as life skills, college and career readiness, health and wellness and much more.
-Anyone can register for the free Parent University classes and new classes will be added to the schedule throughout the year.Parent University utilizes Eventbrite for online registrations.
-You will need to create a free account to register for any of the workshops below.If there are topics you would like to see addressed in a future Parent U class, please email Community Development.
+The workshops cover a wide range of topics, such as life skills, college and career readiness, health and wellness and much more.
+Anyone can register for the free Parent University classes and new classes will be added to the schedule throughout the year.Parent University utilizes Eventbrite for online registration.
+You will need to create a free account to register for any of the workshops below.If there are topics you would like to see addressed in a future Parent U class, please email Community Engagement.

 Skills for Life

 Substance Abuse: Virtual - October 13 Learn about signs, symptoms and mental health risks of substance use.
 In this workshop you will identify ways for early intervention and how to identify behavioral impact of substance use and physical changes.
 Preventative measures will also be discussed.
 Register

 Supporting Family Members: Virtual - December 1 Mental health can affect anyone regardless of age, gender or background.
 In this workshop, we will raise awareness of mental health crises.
 You will receive information about warning signs, risk factors, and resources to navigate a mental health crisis.
 Register